-Type of Facility Location rchase Price or Cost of Development Acquisition Date or Date Placed in Service Portfolio of three rehabilitation and one long-term acute care hospitals Bowling Green, KY Fresno, CA Marlton, NJ Kentfield.
-CA \$ 96,802,867 July 1, 2004 Portfolio of one rehabilitation and one long-term acute care hospitals Thornton, CO New Bedford, MA • 30,569,328 August 17, 2004 Community hospital Victorville, CA 28,031,270 February 28, 2005 Long-term acute care Covington, LA 11,510,737 June 9, 2005 Long-term acute care Redding, CA 20,750,000 June 30, 2005 Long-term acute care Denham Springs, LA 6,024,099 October 31, 2005 Community hospital Chino, CA 21,059,479 November 30, 2005 Community hospital Sherman Oaks, CA 20,032,151 December 30, 2005 Community hospital Houston, TX 39,400,503 November 8, 2005 Medical office building Houston, TX 17.008.873 October 7, 2005
+Type of Facility Location Purchase Price or Cost of Development Acquisition Date or Date Placed in Service Development Service Portfolio of three rehabilitation and one long-term acute care Bowling Green, KY hospitals Fresno, CA Marlton, NJ Kentfield, CA \$ 96,802,867 July 1, 2004 Portfolio of one rehabilitation and one long-term acute care Thornton, CO hospitals New Bedford, MA 30,569,328 August 17, 2004 Community hospital Victorville, CA 28,031,270 February 28, 2005 Long-term acute care Covington, LA 11,510,737 June 9, 2005 Long-term acute care Redding, CA 20,750,000 June 30, 2005 Long-term acute care Denham Springs, LA 6,024,099 October 31, 2005 Community hospital Chino, CA 21,059,479 November 30, 2005 Community hospital Sherman Oaks, CA 20,032,151 December 30, 2005 Community hospital Houston, TX 39,400,503 November 8, 2005 Medical office building Houston, TX 17,008,873 October 7, 2005

-The Company funded the 2004 acquisitions from its 2004 private placement, its 2005 IPO and from borrowings on its term loan and revolving credit facility.
+The Company funded the 2004 acquisitions from its 2004 private placement and the 2005 acquisitions and developments from its 2004 private placement, its 2005 IPO and from borrowings on its term loan and revolving credit facility.
 The Company entered into 15 year leases with the operators of the facilities (with the exception of a 10 year lease of the medical office building), which in certain instances were also the sellers of the facilities.
 Each lease has renewal options which are generally for three five year periods.
 The leases also contain base rent escalation provisions based on the greater of a fixed percentage or general levels of inflation.
 Some leases contain provisions for the payment of percentage rents based on the tenant exceeding a certain level of revenues in their operations.
 Facilities with an aggregate cost of approximately \$60,000,000 are subject to repurchase options starting one year after commencement of the leases.